xxdesmus/docker-tor-exit-relay/README.md

-docker-tor-relay
+docker-tor-exit-relay
 ================

 Dockerfile to be use to build image for docker container with tor relay

 How to use :

-docker run -d -p 22  -p 9050:9050 -p 9001:9001 angelrr7702/docker-tor-relay
+docker run -d -p 22 -p 9050:9050 -p 9001:9001 quantumobject/docker-tor-exit-relay

-check docker port and ssh it  (login:password ==>  root:rootprovisional)

-passwd  ==> to change password
+docker-bash container-id    ==> you can get  this application from quantumobject/tools

 them you can use it by usewithtor command

 usewithtor ssh destination   ==>  to use ssh anonymous  (read about limitation and security at www.torproject.org)

 you can create a new container everytime you need to use it and rm it when done with it ..